 Where should you buy this hybrid online?

-This hybrid is expensive.
-If you want to save some money, you can find discounts on eBay.
+The MAVRIK is on the expensive side.
+If you want to save more money, you can find discounts on eBay.

 Alternatively, look at what’s available on Global Golf.